microsoft/qsharp-runtime/src/Qir/QIR-RT-API-Design-Guidelines.md

 * Mark interface functions with noexcept

-If you implement an interface function mark it with [noexcept specifier](https://en.cppreference.com/w/cpp/language/noexcept_spec):
+If you implement an interface function mark it with the [noexcept specifier](https://en.cppreference.com/w/cpp/language/noexcept_spec):

 > void interface_func() **noexcept**